python/cpython/Doc/library/struct.rst

    In 3.0, some of the integer formats wrapped out-of-range values and raised :exc:`DeprecationWarning` instead of :exc:`struct.error`.

-The ``'p'`` format character encodes a "Pascal string", meaning a short variable-length string stored in a fixed number of bytes.
-The count is the total number of bytes stored.
+The ``'p'`` format character encodes a "Pascal string", meaning a short variable-length string stored in a *fixed number of bytes*, given by the count.
 The first byte stored is the length of the string, or 255, whichever is smaller.
 The bytes of the string follow.
-If the string passed in to :func:`pack` is too long (longer than the count minus 1), only the leading count-1 bytes of the string are stored.
-If the string is shorter than count-1, it is padded with null bytes so that exactly count bytes in all are used.
-Note that for :func:`unpack`, the ``'p'`` format character consumes count bytes, but that the string returned can never contain more than 255 bytes.
+If the string passed in to :func:`pack` is too long (longer than the count minus 1), only the leading ``count-1`` bytes of the string are stored.
+If the string is shorter than ``count-1``, it is padded with null bytes so that exactly count bytes in all are used.
+Note that for :func:`unpack`, the ``'p'`` format character consumes ``count`` bytes, but that the string returned can never contain more than 255 bytes.

 For the ``'?'`` format character, the return value is either :const:`True` or :const:`False`.
 When packing, the truth value of the argument object is used.